aaditya29/DNAgnosis/explanation.md

 3. **The Model Architecture:** The underlying engine is Evo2 which is built on the StripedHyena architecture.
 This is a modern AI architecture designed to be very efficient at processing extremely long sequences, which is perfect for DNA.

 In summary the training pipeline is a massive one-off effort to build the model's general biological intelligence.

+---

+## Embeddings and Rotary Positional Embeddings (RoPE)

+Rotary Positional Embeddings (RoPE) are a core component of the underlying Evo2 model we use but it's not something we implement directly in our own backend code.
+Instead we benefit from it every time we call the model.
+It's a clever method for giving the model a sense of order and position for each nucleotide in a DNA sequence.

+### Learning about Rotary Positional Embeddings (RoPE)

+Imagine we have a list of cities: `[Paris, London, Rome]`.
+A simple embedding might represent each city as a point on a map.
+But how does the model know that "London" came after "Paris" and before "Rome" in this specific list?

+- **Old Method (Absolute Embeddings):** We can add another number to each city's data like `[Paris, 1]`, `[London, 2]`, `[Rome, 3]`.
+This works but it can be rigid.
+The model has to learn what "position 3" means from scratch.

+- **RoPE Method (Relative Embeddings):** RoPE works more like a compass.
+Instead of adding a coordinate it rotates the vector for each word based on its position.
+Paris at position 1 might be rotated by 15 degrees.
+London at position 2 is rotated by 30 degrees and so on.

+The key insight is that the relationship (the angle between the vectors) remains the same no matter where they appear in the sequence.
+The model learns that if one vector is rotated 15 degrees relative to another it means they are one position apart.
+This makes it excellent at understanding relative positioning.

+### How It's Used in Our Project

+1. **Architectural Component:** RoPE is built into the `StripedHyena/Evo2` architecture that we use.
+We don't see it in our main.py file but it's happening under the hood.

+2. **Processing Long DNA Sequences:** When our backend fetches the 8192-base-pair window of DNA it needs to understand the precise location of every single nucleotide.
+RoPE allows the model to encode the position of a nucleotide at position 4000 just as easily as one at position 10.

+3. **Calculating the Delta Score:** Our entire prediction hinges on comparing a reference sequence to a variant sequence that differs by only one nucleotide.
+RoPE is critical here because it helps the model understand that the two sequences are identical except for a change at one specific position.
+It preserves all the relative positional information of the surrounding DNA allowing the model to isolate the effect of that single change when it calculates the likelihood scores.

+In summary we are using RoPE implicitly every time we call `model.score_sequences`.
+It's the internal mechanism within the Evo2 model that provides the crucial positional awareness needed to interpret a long DNA sequence and assess the impact of a tiny change within it.